1200 North French Street

 Drive student outcomes by:

-- Aligning planning to the Common Core Standards and student assessment data
+- Aligning planning to science Common Core Standards and student assessment data

 - Using data-driven techniques to set ambitious goals for scholars

 - Collaborating with the Special Services team and Tutor Corps to build differentiated learning plans for all scholars

 - Maintaining consistent communications with families regarding student progress

 - Taking a leadership role in the Grade Level Planning team and in the Student Support Services Team